 This interview was facilitated by Bloom Consulting, whose Digital Demand – D2© tool is designed to help cities and countries understand and manage their brand online.
 More about Bloom Consulting in our interview with José Torres.

 Enjoyed our interview with Rebecca Smith on the New Zealand Story, destination brands and country branding strategies, challenges and trends?
-Share and spread the word!
+Thanks for sharing!